 Research shows cannabinoids can stop inflammation by activating CB2 receptors found in the endocannabinoid system.

 A couple of years ago, a study comparing the levels of inflammation in people who smoked marijuana and in people who never smoked it was showing that marijuana smokers may have lower levels of inflammation.
 Data from 9,000 people was examined in the mentioned study, researchers analyzing the influence of marijuana on the levels of C-reactive protein (CRP), a marker of inflammation that is frequently linked with an increased risk of heart disease.
 It appears that hemp oil for inflammation may well be a great choice of treatment for many ailments.

-These findings weren’t a surprise, as cannabis has been long recognized as a medicinal plant, and there are several studies that prove the effectiveness of cannabinoids in decreasing inflammation.
+These findings weren’t a surprise, as cannabis has been long-recognized as a medicinal plant and there are several studies that prove the effectiveness of cannabinoids in decreasing inflammation.
 Here’s one study from researchers at the University of South Carolina for example, which showed that THC has the capacity to affect DNA expression in a manner that may lead to suppression of inflammation.

 The other powerful component in cannabis, CBD, was also proven to reduce inflammation and is thought to play a role in the treatment of arthritis symptoms.
-According to researchers at the Imperial College London, CBD can reduce inflammation in mice by 50% at the right dosage, and can fight against type 1 diabetes.
-Also, research done by G.W.Pharmaceuticals showed that CBD could be used for treating rheumatoid arthritis symptoms, as well as diabetes, bowel disorders or nausea.
+According to researchers at the Imperial College London, CBD can reduce inflammation in mice by 50% at the right dosage and can fight against type 1 diabetes.
+Also, research done by G.W.Pharmaceuticals showed that CBD could be used for treating rheumatoid arthritis symptoms, as well as diabetes, bowel disorders and nausea.

 Here’s even more proof that hemp oil for inflammation and cannabinoids can help in reducing inflammation:

 - A study published in the Free radical biology & medicine journal by US researcher G.W.
 Booz from the University of Mississippi Medical Center showed that cannabidiol can be helpful in lessening the impact of inflammation on oxidative stress, decreasing the risk of organ damage and dysfunction.
-Oxidative stress and inflammation contribute to a number of diseases, such as rheumatoid arthritis, diabetes type 1 and 2, atherosclerosis, hypertension, metabolic syndrome, Alzheimer’s disease or depression.
+Oxidative stress and inflammation contribute to a number of diseases, such as rheumatoid arthritis, diabetes type 1 and 2, atherosclerosis, hypertension, metabolic syndrome, Alzheimer’s disease and depression.

 - Scientists from the National Institutes of Health, Bethesda (US) showed that cannabinoids can suppress inflammatory and neuropathic pain without causing analgesic tolerance.